Particles and Waves Lab banner

 Thesis title: Confined living fluids - The effects of active stresses, autochemotaxis and convective transport (Submitted in 2021)

-Present affiliation: PhD at Cornell
+Present affiliation: PhD student, Cornell University, USA

 ...